 The other concepts from social distancing will continue to apply when you are out shopping or walking or going to the doctor.
 These include washing hands, using hand sanitizer, disinfecting surfaces, not going out if sick, and staying at least six feet away from others at all times.

 When does the order go into effect and how long will it last?

-- Grocery stores, farmers markets, food banks, convenience stores, take-out and delivery restaurants;
+- Grocery stores, farmers markets, food banks, convenience stores, and take-out and delivery restaurants

 - Childcare facilities that remain open should employ heightened cleaning and distancing requirements.